Wait Until 8th: Why Parents are Making the Pledge - Baby Chick

 Remember, there is power in turning off all screens together for 24 hours.
 A weekly practice can give your family more time, productivity, connection, and presence.
 Make it fun with a family game night, morning hike, or bike ride together.

 Another option?
-Try filling your home with alternative activities and ways to connect as a family that sparks creative conversation and learning.
+Try filling your home with alternative activities and ways to connect as a family that spark creative conversation and learning.
 Former school teacher Kenny Ball created a monthly subscription service, Together Unplugged after he noticed a few disturbing trends in his classroom.
-The biggest issues were a clear decline in students’ abilities to focus and concentrate, the ever-persistent drama from social media that spilled over into the school setting and hearing students talk about how infrequently their families interacted in the absence of smartphones and other screens.
+The biggest issues were a clear decline in students’ abilities to focus and concentrate, the ever-persistent drama from social media that spilled over into the school setting, and hearing students talk about how infrequently their families interacted in the absence of smartphones and other screens.

 What About Navigating Privacy Once Your Kids Do Have Smartphones?